hollacs/CS-1.6-Server-Install/README.md

 This script automates the installation of a CS 1.6 server.
 Follow these steps:

+**I found that adding `-beta steam_legacy` in steamcmd won't download the legacy gamedll. <br> The new gamedll caused amxmodx to not function correctly. <br>
+Therefore, I uploaded the legacy gamedll to this repository (the script will automatically download this**

 ## Windows

 1. Put the **install.bat** to a empty folder.